tanikush/alert-intelligence/README.md

-Insteads of manually running `kubectl apply` for every change, ArgoCD continuously watches this repo's `k8s/` folder and keeps the cluster in sync with whatever is committed to `main` - Git becomes the single source of truth for what should be running.
+Insteads of manually running `kubectl apply` for every change, ArgoCD continuously watches this repo's `k8s/` folder and keeps the cluster in sync with whatever is committed to `main` - Git becomes the single sources of truth for what should be running.

 `argocd-application.yaml` defines the ArgoCD `Application` resource: